cresset-template/cresset/README.md

 # Interactive Development with Docker Compose

 ## _Raison D'être_
 The purpose of this section is to introduce a new paradigm for deep learning development.
-I hope that this will eventually become best practice, improving the reproducibility of ML experiments and freeing ordinary researchers from the burden of managing their development environments.
+I hope that using Docker Compose for deep learning projects will eventually become best practice, improving the reproducibility of ML experiments and freeing ordinary researchers from the burden of managing their development environments.